HOMESCHOOLING WITH MCT

 The curriculum is for all children.
 Ultimately, all children benefit from engaging, challenging academics, from materials that are beautiful and that invite them to explore and that encourage them to dig deeply into the material.
-One study showed, for example, that average-ability learners derived even greater benefit than do gifted learners from the upper-level MCT vocabulary books.
+One study showed, for example, that average-ability learners derived even greater benefit than did gifted learners from the upper-level MCT vocabulary books.

 Do I have to buy the student books, or can I just purchase the teacher manuals?

 The fundamental starting points of the curriculum are the student books.
 These are for the child to read and reread, to explore and enjoy on his or her own.
 The entire curriculum is designed around the child’s experience with the books.
-At the first levels of the curriculum, some parents have found success using the teacher manuals only, as the full text of the student book is also in the teacher manual, so parents determined to save money could do so (at some cost in pedagogic value) by giving their children the teacher manuals.
-However, many parents have found that the downside to this approach was a loss in the number of activities available for their children as follow-up.
+At the first levels of the curriculum, some parents have found success using the teacher manuals only, as the full text of the student book is also in the teacher manual, so parents determined to save money could do so (at some cost in pedagogic value) by giving their child the teacher manuals.
+However, many parents have found that the downside to this approach is a loss in the number of activities available for their child as follow-up.
 Ideally, use both student books and teacher manuals.